webinos/webinos-api-geolocation/README.md

 Once you have a reference to an instance of a service you can use the following methods:

+###getCurrentPosition(positionCB, positionErrorCB, positionOptions)

+getCurrentPosition method retrieves the current position, The param positionCB returns a Success callback.
+The param positionErrorCB returns an Error callback.
+The param positionOptions returns Optional options.

+###watchPosition(positionCB, positionErrorCB, positionOptions)

+watchPosition method registers a listener for position updates.
+The param positionCB Callbacks for position updates.
+The param positionErrorCB returns Error callback.
+The param positionOptions returns Optional options.

+###clearWatch(watchId)

+ClearWatch method clears a listener.
+The param watchId The id as returned by watchPosition to clear.

 ## Links ##